 A tool that provides an easy way to determine formulary drug status for different health plans in your local area.
 This tool is also available as an app for mobile devices.

-- Reimbursement for Tobacco and Secondhand Smoke-Related Counseling
+- Coding and Payment for Tobacco and Secondhand Smoke-Related Counseling

 Information to ensure that you and your office staff are compensated accordingly for time spent discussing tobacco use and/or exposure to secondhand smoke during patient encounters.